 In contrastive structure, the right-handed signers usually first refers to the left side and then to the right, while the left-handed signers starts in the right space.

-When talking about two sets of siblings, it doesn't matter which brothers or sisters you start with in the left space.
-It can be either "# brothers and # sisters" or "# sisters and # brothers".
+When talking about two sets of things, it doesn't matter which ones you start with in the left space.
+For example, it can be either "# brothers and # sisters" or "# sisters and # brothers".

 But, once you establish the referents in their locations, you should retain the same points of reference for these referents when you refer to them again and again in sentences or the story.